Gifted and Growing

 Trapped in others’ perceptions and our experience of them.
 Powerless to be anyone other than who we’ve been told we are.
 A terrible certainty that you are wrong, broken, unlovable, unknowable, doomed to loneliness, and deserving of that fate.

-Counseling, coaching, and improv are all paths to emerging from the masks you wear.
 Retrieving, recognizing, and building your authentic self – that’s what I want to help you do.

-Get your free consultation.
+Schedule your appointment and get your free consultation.

 Gifted: a word describing a consciousness that is intense, qualitatively different from the norm, outlying, asynchronous in its development, multifaceted, multidimensional.